-- During alkali boil out, transmitters connected to steam drum and steam piping is isolated to avoid any damages to transmitters due to alkali.
+- During alkali boil out, transmitters connected to the steam drum and steam piping is isolated to avoid any damage to transmitters due to alkali.

-- Blow down and drain connections are terminated to safe location.
+- Blow-down and drain connections are terminated in a safe location.

 Procedure for 1st Stage boil-out